It is about an hour’s drive from Mariposa Monarca Preservation to the superb hot spring resort.

 The pools were divided into six sections.

-I found it lose freshness due to the less circulation.
+I found it to lose freshness due to the less circulation.

 However, I thought these pools were not always intended for soaking.